J. Brooke Mosley: Early life and education

-Mosley was born in Philadelphia, Pennsylvania on October 18, 1915. the son of John Brooke Mosley, a chemist, and Bertha Alice Urwiler.
+Mosley was born in Philadelphia, Pennsylvania on October 18, 1915. the son of John Brooke Mosley, a chemist (1889-1941), and Bertha Alice Urwiler (1888-1951).
 He was raised in Willow Grove, Pennsylvania.
 He graduated high school in 1932 and worked as a salesperson and then as a laborer in a cemetery.
 He then studied at Temple University, where he also worked at the university library and as a watchman.
 He graduated with a Bachelor of Arts in 1937.
 Later, he then also studied at the Episcopal Theological Seminary from where he graduated in 1940 with a Bachelor of Divinity.
 In 1941 he also studied psychiatry at the Washington School of Psychiatry.
-He was awarded a Doctor of Divinity from Kenyon College in 1954 and another from Colgate University in 1971, a Doctor of Sacred Theology from Hobart University in 1956 and another from Dickinson College in 1973, and a Doctor of Letters from the Jewish Theological Seminary of America in 1971.
+He was awarded an honorary Doctor of Divinity from Kenyon College in 1954 and another from Colgate University in 1971, a Doctor of Sacred Theology from Hobart University in 1956 and another from Dickinson College in 1973, and a Doctor of Letters from the Jewish Theological Seminary of America in 1971.